shawnbot/custom-elements/README.md

 and plan for the possibility that JavaScript isn't enabled or available.

 ## The API
-The custom elements API consists mainly of a [CustomElementsRegistry] object that can be used to register class constructors for custom elements by name:
+The custom elements API consists mainly of a [CustomElementRegistry] object that can be used to register class constructors for custom elements by name:

 ```js